hazelcast/hazelcast/docs/design/sql/04-protocol.md

 The sender may produce new batches faster than the receiver could process them, so the flow control is needed.
 We implement it using the credit-based approach:
-1. Sender and receiver agree on the initial amount of credits
+1. Sender and receiver agree on the initial number of credits
-1. Whenever the sender sends the batch, it decreases the amount of credits by the value which depends on the batch size
+1. Whenever the sender sends the batch, it decreases the number of credits by the value which depends on the batch size
-1. When the amount of credits on the sender reaches zero, the sender stops sending data
+1. When the number of credits on the sender reaches zero, the sender stops sending data
-1. Receiver periodically increases the amount of credits available to the sender and sends it back, so that the sender may resume data exchange
+1. Receiver periodically increases the number of credits available to the sender and sends it back, so that the sender may resume data exchange

-One credit is equal to one byte because it is convenient for the memory management purposes.
-A row could not be used as a credit becaise size of the rows may vary significantly.
+One credit is equal to one byte because it is convenient for memory management purposes.
+A row could not be used as a unit of credit because row size may vary significantly.

 Precise conditions which trigger the `flowControl` message, as well as the initial amount of credits are implementation-defined and are not part of the protocol.